Nagaenthran: Singapore executes low IQ Malaysian man on drugs charge

 A court in Singapore has executed a Malaysian drug smuggler, his sister has confirmed to the BBC.

-Nagaenthran Dharmalingam had been on death row for more than a decade for attempting to bring a small amount of heroin into Singapore 12 years ago.
+Nagaenthran Dharmalingam had been on death row for more than a decade for attempting to bring around three tablespoons of heroin into Singapore.

 His case was highly controversial as he was assessed by a medical expert to have an IQ of 69 - a level that indicates an intellectual disability.